Unique Stable Matchings: Classifying unique stable matchings

 In the next section we formally introduce the directed graph formulation of matching problems due to \cite{Maffray:1992:JCTB}.
 While the reader not interested in the proofs of our results can skip this section, we believe that reformulating stable matching problems in this way is useful as it allows one to visualise the problem in question.
 To illustrate how visually intuitive this equivalent formulation is, Figure~\ref{fig:DP1essential} depicts the normal form of instance $P_{1}$, $P_{1}''$, from Example \ref{exInitial}.
 With three workers and three firms there is a $3\times3$ grid, where each vertex in the grid is a pair with vertex $(i, j)$ corresponding to the pair $(\worker{i}, \firm{j})$.
 A matching is a subset of three vertices no two of which are in the same row nor the same column.

 The vertices that are hollow represent pairs that cannot be part of any stable matching as both participants in that pair deemed the other unattractive at some point along the IDUA procedure.
-So, for example, the fact that vertex $(2, 2)$ is hollow connotes that at some point during the IDUA procedure, worker $\worker{2}$ deemed firm $\firm{2}$ unattractive and firm $\firm{2}$ did likewise to worker $\worker{2}$.
 The directed edges (arcs) between pairs that remain depict preferences.
 For example, the arc from vertex $(2, 1)$ to $(2, 3)$ indicates that worker $\worker{2}$ prefers firm $\firm{3}$ to firm $\firm{1}$ (i.e., $\firm{3} \pref{\worker{2}} \firm{1}$).
 The clockwise cycle of arcs is easily identified by simple eyeballing, and the reader can verify that this cycle corresponds precisely to that given in \eqref{eq:cycle}.
-(In the directed graph representing the original instance $P_{1}$, there were many more directed edges, but when a vertex in the directed graph (a pair) is deleted so too are all directed edges that are incident to it.)
+(In the directed graph representing the original instance $P_{1}$, there were many more directed edges, but when a vertex in the directed graph is deleted so too are all directed edges that are incident to it.)